kgjerde/corporaexplorer/README.md

 visit the texts under study.
 Finally, by offering a convenient way to explore any character vector, it can also be useful for a wide range of other R users.

+While collecting and preparing the text collections to be explored requires some familiarity with R programming, using the Shiny apps for exploring and extracting documents from the corpus should be fairly intuitive also for those with no programming knowledge, once the apps have been set up by a collaborator.
+Thus, the aim is for the package to be useful for anyone with a rudimentary knowledge of R – or with collaborators who have such knowledge.

 ## Installation